jfbus/autoconfig/README.md

 ## Caveats

 * Only a single file per config is supported,
-* Slice values are currently not supported.
+* Values are supported only if the underlying format supports them.
+INI does not support slices.

 ## Todo

-* Slice support
+* Multiple files

 ## License